Venezuelan opposition leader María Corina Machado wins the Nobel Peace Prize

 Machado becomes the 20th woman to win the Nobel Peace Prize, of the 112 individuals who have been honored.

-There had been persistent speculation ahead of the announcement about the possibility of the prize going to U.S. President Donald Trump, fueled in part by the president himself, amplified by this week’s approval of his plan for a ceasefire in the Gaza Strip.
+There had been persistent speculation ahead of the announcement about the possibility of the prize going to U.S. President Donald Trump, fueled in part by the president himself and amplified by this week’s approval of his plan for a ceasefire in the Gaza Strip.

 "This committee sits in a room filled with the portraits of all laureates, and that room is filled with both courage and integrity.
 So we base only our decision on the work and the will of Alfred Nobel.”